What diapers are the best to use on your baby?

 To help you do this, I’m talking about what diapers I have found to be the best to use on your baby.
 The answers may surprise you!

 This post may contain affiliate links.
 Read my full disclosure here.

 What diapers are best for your baby?
 In my opinion, there is no one single answer to this question.
 And the truth is, it may vary from baby to baby.

 For example, one baby may be able to use very inexpensive diapers that have a lower quality without ever having any problems.
 On the other hand, another baby may get extreme diaper rash from using that same diaper.

 To help you make this important decision, let’s talk about what diapers I have found to be the best for newborns, best for saving money, and best for quality.

 In the course of our son’s first year of life, we have used a wide variety of diapers.

 Some we got from baby showers, some we were given by friends and neighbors, and some we bought ourselves.
-Over the course of this one year we have used a total of five different brands of diapers.
+Over the course of this one year we have used a total of five different brands of disposable diapers, plus two brands of cloth diapers.

 Best For Newborns